High-dimensional scaling limits of piecewise deterministic sampling algorithms: Introduction

 \subsection{Summary of the main results}

 In Section \ref{sec:high-dim}, we study the asymptotic properties of piecewise deterministic processes.
-This section summarizes the main results in that section.
-For simplicity, all results in Section \ref{sec:high-dim} assume stationarity of processes, and to avoid technical difficulties, we only consider the standard normal case, that is,
+This section summarises the main results in that section.
+For simplicity, all results in Section \ref{sec:high-dim} assume that the initial value of $\xi$ is generated from the target distribution, and the initial value of $v$ is generated from the uniform distribution on the direction space.
+To avoid technical difficulties, we only consider the standard normal case, that is,

 In agreement with this assumption, the jump rate of the Zig-Zag sampler is

 and the jump rate and the refreshment rate of the Bouncy Particle Sampler are

 and the reflection function satisfies (\ref{eq:reflection_function}).
 Analogous to \cite{RGG}, we focus on relevant finite dimensional summary statistics.
 The \emph{angular momentum} process, the \emph{negative log-target density process} and the \emph{first coordinate process} are defined by